 Pro Tip: Always read the manufacturer’s instructions on how often to oil your nailer so you won’t blow the seals.
 Try to also use the manufacturer-recommended 70-120 PSI.
 Be the expert on site and remind greener crew members of important maintenance to keep your tools working well.
 It’s always wise to check the tool before use to be sure it’s ready to operate properly.

 The only improvement that comes to mind is the addition of a belt clip.
 It is a big tool to carry around your belt, but being able to hang it there for just a moment while you reposition materials or climb would make the job easier.

 The Bottom Line

-Performance has been outstanding with the DeWalt DW45RN Coil Roofing Nailer and the light weight design is intuitive.
-Even though it lacks a sequential fire mode, this model is one of the best I’ve used.
+Performance has been outstanding with the DeWalt DW45RN Coil Roofing Nailer and we liked the tool’s weight.
+Even though it lacks a sequential fire mode, this model is one of the better models I’ve used.

-One interesting fact is that the nailer is capable of firing 10 nails per second.
-I don’t know many people that can work effectively at that pace, but it is good to know it will work faster than you need it to.
+One interesting fact is that the DW45RN can fire 10 nails per second.
+I don’t know many people that can work effectively at that pace, but you can work faster if you need to.

 DeWalt Coil Roofing Nailer Features

 - High-speed valve technology drives over 10 nails per second.